Sculpture in the Indian subcontinent: Gandharan art

-Gupta art (319-510)
+Gupta art

 Gupta art is the style of art, surviving almost entirely as sculpture, developed under the Gupta Empire, which ruled most of northern India, with its peak between about 300 and 480 CE, surviving in much reduced form until c.
 550. The Gupta period is generally regarded as a classic peak and golden age of North Indian art for all the major religious groups.
 Although painting was evidently widespread, the surviving works are almost all religious sculpture.
 The period saw the emergence of the iconic carved stone deity in Hindu art, while the production of the Buddha-figure and Jain tirthankara figures continued to expand, the latter often on a very large scale.
 The traditional main centre of sculpture was Mathura, which continued to flourish, with the art of Gandhara, the centre of Greco-Buddhist art just beyond the northern border of Gupta territory, continuing to exert influence.
 Other centres emerged during the period, especially at Sarnath.
 Both Mathura and Sarnath exported sculpture to other parts of northern India.

 It is customary to include under "Gupta art" works from areas in north and central India that were not actually under Gupta control, in particular art produced under the Vakataka dynasty who ruled the Deccan c.
 250–500.
 Their region contained very important sites such as the Ajanta Caves and Elephanta Caves, both mostly created in this period, and the Ellora Caves which were probably begun then.
 Also, although the empire lost its western territories by about 500, the artistic style continued to be used across most of northern India until about 550, and arguably around 650.
 It was then followed by the "Post-Gupta" period, with (to a reducing extent over time) many similar characteristics; Harle ends this around 950.

 Three main schools of Gupta sculpture are often recognised, based in Mathura, Varanasi/Sarnath and to a lesser extent Nalanda.
 The distinctively different stones used for sculptures exported from the main centres described below aids identification greatly.